Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Introduction

-There is up to now no topology on $G$ generalizing the usual topology of reductive groups.
-We can nevertheless define analogs of $K_s$ and $K_I$ in this setting.
-They are fixers of some faces in $\I$.
-However, as we shall see, there exists no topology of topological group on $G$ such that $K_s$ is open compact, and the same result holds for $K_I$ (this is Proposition~\ref{propParahorics non-ouverts compacts}).
-Braverman, Kazhdan and Patnaik extended the definition of the spherical Hecke algebra and of the Iwahori-Hecke algebra of $G$ when $G$ is affine in \cite{braverman2011spherical} and \cite{braverman2016iwahori}.
-They obtained a Satake isomorphism and Bernstein-Lusztig relations.
-These definitions and results where extended to the general case ($G$ no more assumed affine) by Bardy-Panse, Gaussent and Rousseau in \cite{gaussent2014spherical} and \cite{bardy2016iwahori}.
-In this framework, the Satake isomorphism is an isomorphism between $\HH_{s}:=\mathcal{H}_{K_s}$ and $\C[[Y]]^{W^v}$, where $Y$ is a lattice which can be thought of as the coroot lattice in a first approximation (but it can be different, notably when $G$ is affine) and $\C[[Y]]$ is the Looijenga's algebra of $Y$, which is some completion of the group algebra $\C[Y]$ of $Y$.
-Let $\HH$ be the Iwahori-Hecke algebra of $G$.
-As we shall see (Theorem~\ref{thmCentre}), the center of $\HH$ is more or less trivial.
-Moreover, $\C[[Y]]^{W^v}$ is a set of infinite formal series and there is no obvious injection from $\C[[Y]]$ to $\HH$.
-For these reasons, we define a ``completion'' $\hat{\mathcal{H}}$ of $\mathcal{H}$.
-More precisely, let $(Z^\lambda H_w)_{\lambda\in Y^+, w\in W^v}$, where $Y^+$ is a sub-monoid of $Y$, be the Bernstein-Lusztig basis of $\HH$.
-Then $\hat{\mathcal{H}}$ is the set of formal series $\sum_{w\in W^v,\lambda\in Y^+} c_{w,\lambda} Z^\lambda H_w$, whose support satisfies some conditions similar to what appears in the definition of $\C[[Y]]$.
-We equip it with a convolution compatible with the inclusion $\HH\subset {\hat{\HH}}$.
-The fact that this product is well defined is not obvious and this is our main result: Theorem~\ref{thmDéfinition de la convolution complétée}.
-We then determine the center of $\hat{ \mathcal{H}}$ and we show that it is isomorphic to $\C[[Y]]^{W^v}$ (Theorem~\ref{thmCentre}), which is similar to the classical case.
-We thus get the following diagram:
+Analogues of $K_{s}$ and $K_{I}$ (and more generally of parahoric subgroups) can be defined as fixers of some specific faces in $\I$.
+When $\mathbf{G}$ is an affine Kac-Moody group, Braverman, Kazhdan and Patnaik attached to $G$ a spherical Hecke algebra and an Iwahori-Hecke algebra \cite{braverman2011spherical, braverman2016iwahori}, and they obtained a Satake isomorphism as well as Bernstein-Lusztig relations.
+All these results were generalized to arbitrary Kac-Moody groups by Bardy-Panse, Gaussent and Rousseau \cite{gaussent2014spherical, bardy2016iwahori}.
+In this framework, the Satake isomorphism appears as an isomorphism between $\HH_{s}:=\mathcal{H}_{K_s}$ and $\C\llbracket Y\rrbracket^{W^v}$, where $Y$ denotes a lattice that can be, in first approximation, thought of as the coroot lattice (though it can be really different, even in the affine case) and~$\C\llbracket Y\rrbracket$ is its Looijenga's algebra (which is a completion of the group algebra~$\C[Y]$, see Definition~\ref{DefLooijenga algebra}).
+So far, the analogy with the reductive case stops here.
+Indeed, let $\HH$ be the Iwahori-Hecke algebra of $G$: following what happens in the reductive case \cite{parkinson2006buildings}, one would expect the center of $\HH$ to be isomorphic to the spherical Hecke algebra $\HH_{s}$.
+Unfortunately, this is not the case, as we prove that the center of~$\HH$ is actually more or less trivial (see Lemma~\ref{lemCentre IH usuel}).
+Moreover, in the non-reductive case, $\C\llbracket Y\rrbracket^{W^v}$ is a set of infinite formal series that cannot embed into $\HH$, where all elements have finite support.
+All these reasons explain why we define a completion~$\hat{\mathcal{H}}$ of $\mathcal{H}$ as follows: letting $(Z^\lambda H_w)_{\lambda\in Y^+, w\in W^v}$ be the Bernstein-Lusztig basis of $\HH$, we define $\hat{\mathcal{H}}$ as the set of formal series $\hat{\mathcal{H}}$ whose support satisfies some conditions similar to what appears in the definition of $\C\llbracket Y\rrbracket$.
+One of our main results states that $\hat{\mathcal{H}}$ can be turned into an algebra when endowed with a well-defined convolution product compatible with the canonical inclusion of $\HH$ into $\hat{\mathcal{H}}$ (see Theorem~\ref{Thm Convolution pour les familles sommables} and Corollary~\ref{CorCompleted IH est une algebre}).
+We then determine the center of $\hat{\mathcal{H}}$ and show that it is isomorphic to $\C\llbracket Y\rrbracket^{W^v}$, as wanted (see Theorem~\ref{ThmCentreIHcompletee}).
+As before, these results can be summarized as follows: